 Received/Recibido: August 20th 2024.
 Accepted/Aceptado: November 07th 2024.
-Available on line/Publicado: November 21th 2024.
-Los Hydroponic production systems are a viable technique that allows better use of resources, to increase their functionality through the adaptation of existing systems to make management more efficient to increase the production and quality of crops.
-The objective of this work was to evaluate the effects of a reel hydroponic system on the production (RHS) and biochemical quality of tomato fruits compared with those of a conventional substrate hydroponic system (SHS).
+Available on line/Publicado: November 21th 2024. through the adaptation of existing systems to make management more efficient to increase the production and quality of crops.
+The objective of this work was to evaluate the effects of a reel hydroponic system on the production (RHS) and biochemical quality of tomato fruits compared with those of a conventional substrate hydroponic system (HSS).
 Statistical differences in biochemical variables, such as vitamin C content, antioxidant capacity, and total protein content, as well as characteristics of commercial interest, such as total soluble solids and titratable acidity, were detected among the treatments.
-There were no differences in glutathione, phenolic compound, flavonoid, lycopene, or beta-carotene content, and the production of the RHS and the plants that experienced less water stress in their flowering and harvest stages was 15 % greater than that of the SHS.
+There were no differences in glutathione, phenolic compound, flavonoid, lycopene, or beta-carotene content, and the production of the RHS and the plants that experienced less water stress in their flowering and harvest stages was 15 % greater than that of the HSS.
 The RHS influences the content of biocomposites in tomato fruits of biochemical and commercial interest; similarly, it increases the total plant yield, which represents a productive and economic advantage, for which the RHS is an important production system.